emily1618/Data-Portfolio/CHEATSHEET/README.md

 - 3 Extract features
   - Use domain expertise
   - Feature ranking, selection
-    - LightGBM: a gradient boosting framework that uses tree based learning algorithm.
+    - LightGBM: a gradient boosting framework that uses tree-based learning algorithm.
   - Feature collinearity
     - If the features are collinear, providing the model with the same information could potentially result in model confusion.
 Simply drop one of the collinear inputs.
 If both inputs are important to understand, it is advised to train two separate models with each collinear feature
    - Removing zero-variance features